-Deadlift (whole body exercise): Position yourself with your back straight and your feet hip-width distance apart.
-Hold the bag in your hands.
-Push your bottom backwards and bend down in your knees, so the bag gets closer to the floor.
-Keep your back straight and chest up tall throughout the exercise.
-Stand up and repeat for 10 repetitions.
+Upper arm exercise: Position yourself with your back straight and your feet hip-width distance apart.
+Hold the bag in both hands down in front of you.
+Lift the bag up to your chest by bending in your elbows.
+Hold your elbows close to your body.
+Slowly lower and repeat.
+Perform 10 repetitions.